What is blepharitis?

 - Specialised shampoos for the eye can be indicated to help with the irritation and crusting near the lashes.

 - Warm compresses followed by massaging of the lid can help with the posterior form of the inflammation.

 - If these treatments are not relieving the symptoms then IPL (Intense Pulsated Light) can be considered to help make the condition more manageable.

 - Omega 3 supplements can be beneficial, particularly in the posterior form of the condition to help get the oils to a better consistency.

 - Systemic or topical antibiotics with an anti-inflammatory effect may also be given when deemed necessary.

 If there is a side effect of blepharitis like a corneal ulcer or a stye (internal hordeola) then more treatment options to treat these conditions maybe needed.

 Unfortunately, blepharitis tends to return even with good management of underlying of conditions.
 This usually means that an eyelid hygiene regime needs to be followed.

-Our eye experts have compiled extensive information on other eye conditions, with a range of treatment options from Laser Eye Surgery, Non-Laser Eye Surgery and alternatives.
+Our eye experts have compiled extensive information on other eye conditions.
 Read more about: